• Skip to main content

 A Benefit of Budgeting is it Helps You Decide if You Want to Make More Money

-If you see how much money you have coming in and it doesn’t support your lifestyle or want, seeing that on-page on purpose shows you the path to a better job, your own business, or a raise.
+If you see how much money you have coming in and it doesn’t support your lifestyle or wants, seeing that on-page on purpose shows you the path to a better job, your own business, or a raise.

 The joy of money is that it’s not pie.
 Everyone can have seconds.
 It won’t run out, and you aren’t taking it from someone else.